 Associate Teaching Professor David Branscome has just published a new book, Textual Rivals: Self-Presentation in Herodotus' Histories, with the University of Michigan Press.

-John Marincola, the Leon Golden Professor of Classics, has been elected to the position of President-Elect of the American Philological Association for 2014.
-He will assume the position of President for 2015.
+John Marincola, the Leon Golden Professor of Classics, has been elected to the position of President-Elect of the Society for Classical Studies (formerly the American Philological Association) for 2014.
+He assumed the position of President for 2015.
 The APA is the main professional organization for Classics in the United States.

 The Fall 2013 Langford Seminar, on Friday November 8, 2013, will present four original contributions by invited speakers from Europe and America in varied fields: Pindaric Studies, Callimachus and his influence, Ancient Satire, and Apuleius.